MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 At this point, you should have a project-specific .npmrc file that contains only your feed's registry information that you discovered from the **Connect to feed** dialog box.
 There should be no credentials in this file.
 The file is usually adjacent to your project's package.json file.

 > [!IMPORTANT]
 > There can be only a single "registry=" line in your .npmrc file.
-Multiple registries are possible with [scopes](npm/scopes.md) and the new upstream feature (discussed here).
+Multiple registries are possible with [scopes](npm/scopes.md) and [upstream sources](npm/upstream-sources.md).

 #### Windows